 Where does bamboo come from?

 There are over 1,000 species of bamboo growing throughout the world.
 You can find wild bamboo growing in Central America, South America, South Africa, India, East Asia, Japan and the north of Australia.
 Globally, bamboo covers approximately 49 million acres of the world’s surface.
-We source our Bamboo from China, which is where bamboo textiles almost exclusively come from.
+We source and produce our bamboo line in India.

 Is the process used to manufacture bamboo textiles harmful to the environment?